Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 What do you think will happen if you start sending lower-quality products or restricting their options on order delivery?

 Subscribers want flexibility over their subscriptions.
-They want customisable options to meet their needs for what’s best for their life.
-Having a flexible customer portal that gives customers options around products, delivery schedule and how they pay are now the norm.
-Rigid subscription plans with limited options around skips/swaps or changing the cadence of deliveries are prone to raising churn rate.
+They want customizable options to meet their needs for what’s best for their life.
+Having a flexible customer portal that gives customers options around products, delivery schedules, and how they pay are now the norm.
+Rigid subscription plans with limited options around skips/swaps or changing the cadence of deliveries are prone to raising churn rates and decreasing the customer retention rate.

-One of the most common reasons for customer churn are subscribers having too much product.
-If customers don’t have the option or aren’t aware of the ability to skip a shipment, change their schedule or try a new product they’re likely to cancel their subscription.
+One of the most common reasons for customer churn is subscribers having too much product.
+If customers don’t have the option or aren’t aware of the ability to skip a shipment, change their schedule, or try a new product, they’re likely to cancel their subscription.
+To retain customers, make their subscription as flexible as possible.

 Paying more for the same thing makes people feel like they’re being ripped off.
 So, avoid increasing pricing for your current customers.